dylanbuchi/discord-bot/README.md

-# Discord-Bot-SB
+# Discord-Bot
-Creating a bot for the SwissBorg Discord Server.
+A discord bot made with Python for the SwissBorg discord server.

 ## Moderator commands (manage server permissions):